 In order to be considered for admission to a UF CJC Online graduate program, an applicant must have:

-*GRE scores and letters of recommendation are only required for master’s applicants.
+*Letters of recommendation are only required for master’s applicants.

 All academic credentials become the property of the university.
 They will not be returned to you or forwarded to a third party.
 Credentials of applicants who do not enroll will be destroyed.